ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The JavaScript Trick That Saved My Grade in Database Class - <a href="https://javascript.plainenglish.io/the-javascript-trick-that-saved-my-grade-in-database-class-f838bdf8f0fb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Machine Coding Round: Searchable File / Folder Structure - <a href="https://javascript.plainenglish.io/machine-coding-round-searchable-file-folder-structure-b0ba0a999c0e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**
+✍️ **posted by `Rahul Dinkar`**

-<blockquote>How I Faked a Backend with JS When My SQL Knowledge Wasn’t Enough.
+<blockquote>Not a member?
+(Read for free here)
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-From Side Hustle to Dashboard Empire with JavaScript - <a href="https://javascript.plainenglish.io/from-side-hustle-to-dashboard-empire-with-javascript-2fb32c70b0f4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Evolution of JavaScript Backend Development: From Hacks to Full-Stack Power - <a href="https://javascript.plainenglish.io/the-evolution-of-javascript-backend-development-from-hacks-to-full-stack-power-cc173f850360?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

-<blockquote>How I turned data visualization projects into a profitable freelancing niche that clients kept coming back for
+<blockquote>How JavaScript escaped the browser and conquered the server
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-How I Built a Full-Stack Authentication System With JavaScript - <a href="https://medium.com/@kainatnafees/how-i-built-a-full-stack-authentication-system-with-javascript-5b592c8cc686?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Evolution of JavaScript Frameworks: From Spaghetti Code to Modern Frontends - <a href="https://medium.com/@kainatnafees/the-evolution-of-javascript-frameworks-from-spaghetti-code-to-modern-frontends-c3094bb43d59?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

-<blockquote>From copy-pasting login forms to designing secure auth flows clients actually trusted
+<blockquote>How I survived the chaos of inline scripts and found structure in modern JS
 Continue reading on Medium »</blockquote>

 <h3>4.
-Are you still struggling with asynchronous operations in JavaScript?  - <a href="https://medium.com/@codingmadeeasy92/are-you-still-struggling-with-asynchronous-operations-in-javascript-b2eedc6c35b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Lexical Environment, Closures and Execution Context Works in JavaScript - <a href="https://medium.com/@amitwebdev2020/how-lexical-environment-closures-and-execution-context-works-in-javascript-fe32e08f86be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codingmadeeasy`**
+✍️ **posted by `Amit Kumar`**

-<blockquote>When working with JavaScript, one of the most crucial challenges developers face is handling asynchronous operations.
-Whether you are…
+<blockquote>JavaScript is a high level language which was developed to make static web pages interactive.
+It is a synchronous single-threaded language…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Turned JavaScript Hacks Into a $1k/Month Side Hustle - <a href="https://medium.com/@kainatnafees/how-i-turned-javascript-hacks-into-a-1k-month-side-hustle-404a34428d55?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Times Async/Await Made Me Regret My Life Choices - <a href="https://blog.stackademic.com/7-times-async-await-made-me-regret-my-life-choices-b7ca71249e3a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>From silly browser scripts to paid apps people actually wanted
+<blockquote>Asynchronous code looks pretty until it silently breaks everything
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>6.
-Step-by-Step Tricks to Learn Full Stack Web Development Easily - <a href="https://medium.com/@attitudeacademy513/step-by-step-tricks-to-learn-full-stack-web-development-easily-3f9cf32d7afe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Trick That Saved My Grade in Database Class - <a href="https://javascript.plainenglish.io/the-javascript-trick-that-saved-my-grade-in-database-class-f838bdf8f0fb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `attitude academy`**
+✍️ **posted by `DefineCode`**

-<blockquote>Full Stack Web Development is one of the most in-demand skills for students and professionals who want to build a strong career in…
+<blockquote>How I Faked a Backend with JS When My SQL Knowledge Wasn’t Enough.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Mastering Asynchronous JavaScript: Callbacks, Promises, and Async/Await - <a href="https://javascript.plainenglish.io/mastering-asynchronous-javascript-callbacks-promises-and-async-await-dd037fd7bc04?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Side Hustle to Dashboard Empire with JavaScript - <a href="https://javascript.plainenglish.io/from-side-hustle-to-dashboard-empire-with-javascript-2fb32c70b0f4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>My Hands-On Journey to Building Non-Blocking Web Applications.
+<blockquote>How I turned data visualization projects into a profitable freelancing niche that clients kept coming back for
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>8.
-Next-Level Optimization: Why Next.js Feels Like Coding in the Future - <a href="https://medium.com/@eram.fatima/next-level-optimization-why-next-js-feels-like-coding-in-the-future-e588a7014fd4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Full-Stack Authentication System With JavaScript - <a href="https://medium.com/@kainatnafees/how-i-built-a-full-stack-authentication-system-with-javascript-5b592c8cc686?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eram Fatima `**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>Imagine opening Netflix and waiting 10 seconds for the homepage to load.
-Would you stay?
-Probably not.
-In today’s world, users want speed…
+<blockquote>From copy-pasting login forms to designing secure auth flows clients actually trusted
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Reliable TypeScript Development Partner for Scalable Web Solutions - <a href="https://bhaveshrwedowebapps.medium.com/reliable-typescript-development-partner-for-scalable-web-solutions-7ce018950a5a?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bhavesh Rajpurohit`**

+<blockquote>Seeking a dependable TypeScript development partner to build maintainable digital solutions?
+Continue reading on Medium »</blockquote>

+<h3>2.
+Why TypeScript Developers Never Go Back: The Language That Actually Prevents Bugs - <a href="https://imrankhani.medium.com/why-typescript-developers-never-go-back-the-language-that-actually-prevents-bugs-379500c8d4de?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Khan`**

+<blockquote>I’ve watched countless developers resist TypeScript for months, even years.
+The same complaints every time: “It’s just extra syntax,”…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Why You Should Migrate to TypeScript (and How to Do It Right) - <a href="https://habtesoft.medium.com/why-you-should-migrate-to-typescript-and-how-to-do-it-right-1432cf9d7cb4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

 <blockquote>TypeScript turns JavaScript into a more predictable and reliable language, helping you catch errors early and build better apps faster…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 10 Times TypeScript Saved My Ass — And How It Can Save Yours Too - <a href="https://medium.com/codetodeploy/10-times-typescript-saved-my-ass-and-how-it-can-save-yours-too-3dea76dc3266?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ankit`**

 <blockquote>Coming from a BCA background and working through my internships building medium-sized apps, I kept running into the same wall: bugs that…
 Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

-<h3>3.
+<h3>5.
 Never Fear 'unknown' Again — How to Safely Work with Dynamic Types in TypeScript - <a href="https://javascript.plainenglish.io/never-fear-unknown-again-how-to-safely-work-with-dynamic-types-in-typescript-335ed11012b9?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kavindu Kokila (Kavi Castelo)`**

 <blockquote>Working with dynamic data in JavaScript is unavoidable — whether you’re parsing JSON, handling user input, or working with third-party…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>6.
 Time is Money: The TypeScript Patterns That Tripled My Productivity (And Will Transform Yours) - <a href="https://medium.com/codetodeploy/time-is-money-the-typescript-patterns-that-tripled-my-productivity-and-will-transform-yours-32088c876c80?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ankit`**

 <blockquote>Why I spent 6 months writing terrible TypeScript (and the lightbulb moment that changed everything)
 Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

-<h3>5.
+<h3>7.
 5 Dirty Little TypeScript Secrets That Will Make You a Code Wizard (Senior Devs Don’t Want You to… - <a href="https://medium.com/codetodeploy/5-dirty-little-typescript-secrets-that-will-make-you-a-code-wizard-senior-devs-dont-want-you-to-624cf69b6261?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ankit`**

 <blockquote>Warning: This post contains TypeScript knowledge that might make your colleagues slightly envious 😏
 Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

-<h3>6.
+<h3>8.
 TypeScript Interview Questions You’re Probably Not Ready For - <a href="https://nameisjayant1.medium.com/typescript-interview-questions-youre-probably-not-ready-for-9fa54e0fc7ed?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From tricky type manipulations to real-world debugging challenges — here’s how to prepare for the TypeScript questions that separate good…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Converting A Legacy JavaScript Codebase to TypeScript: Lessons Learned - <a href="https://medium.com/@akpagbuemaryjane/converting-a-legacy-javascript-codebase-to-typescript-lessons-learned-3e36ada96ad5?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maryjane Akpagbue`**

-<blockquote>Why I finally made the switch and what I wish I’d known before starting the migration.
-Continue reading on Medium »</blockquote>

-<h3>8.
-I Locked Down My Generic TypeScript Class — And My Code Got 10x Safer - <a href="https://javascript.plainenglish.io/i-locked-down-my-generic-typescript-class-and-my-code-got-10x-safer-eaf67aacda24?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AshokReddy `**

-<blockquote>A deep dive into how restricting allowed keys in generics leads to cleaner APIs, tighter contracts, and more confidence in every…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Hexagonal Architecture in Node.js: A Practical Guide - <a href="https://medium.com/readers-digests/hexagonal-architecture-in-node-js-a-practical-guide-795da0da0e33?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Supercharge GitHub Copilot: How to Build Your Own Perplexity MCP Server in VS Code (Windows 11) - <a href="https://krishnendubhowmick.medium.com/supercharge-github-copilot-how-to-build-your-own-perplexity-mcp-server-in-vs-code-windows-11-5652737a7b76?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**
+✍️ **posted by `Krishnendu Bhowmick`**

-<blockquote>If you’ve been building Node.js applications for a while, you’ve probably noticed how things can get messy over time: controllers bloated…
+<blockquote>Imagine asking GitHub Copilot not just to autocomplete code, but to pull in the latest research, frameworks, and real-world insights —…
-Continue reading on Readers Hope »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-From Internal Script to Paid Dashboard: The JavaScript Tool That Replaced My Spreadsheets - <a href="https://javascript.plainenglish.io/from-internal-script-to-paid-dashboard-the-javascript-tool-that-replaced-my-spreadsheets-5c263faa1211?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Mistakes JavaScript Developers Keep Making in 2025 - <a href="https://javascript.plainenglish.io/10-mistakes-javascript-developers-keep-making-in-2025-be088fab7497?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babar saad`**

-<blockquote>How a scrappy Node + Next.js project turned into a client-facing analytics product
+<blockquote>These habits slow you down more than you realize
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Processing Millions of Rows in the Browser: Streaming, Chunking, and Backpressure - <a href="https://ritik-chopra28.medium.com/processing-millions-of-rows-in-the-browser-streaming-chunking-and-backpressure-83a2762fda1b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS, Node.js, latency lies, damn lies, and statistics. - <a href="https://medium.com/@alexrmturner/nestjs-node-js-latency-lies-damn-lies-and-statistics-fa2e93573d27?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritik`**
+✍️ **posted by `Alex Turner`**

-<blockquote>Master streaming, chunking, and backpressure to process massive datasets without freezing your users’ browsers or triggering out-of-memory…
+<blockquote>… or why I decided to write my own article about Node latency claims.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Implementing App Links (Deep Linking) in Node.js for iOS & Android - <a href="https://medium.com/@abhishekjoshi_38367/implementing-app-links-deep-linking-in-node-js-for-ios-android-d4372f71f49b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Debugging Tools in Node.js: A Developer’s Guide to Finding Bugs Faster - <a href="https://habtesoft.medium.com/best-debugging-tools-in-node-js-a-developers-guide-to-finding-bugs-faster-5d29a40bbafd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Joshi`**
+✍️ **posted by `habtesoft`**

-<blockquote>Deep linking means using a special link (URL or URI scheme) that opens a mobile app to a specific screen or content.
-Deep links “bring…
+<blockquote>Debugging is a skill every Node.js developer must master.
+As applications scale, bugs become harder to trace, especially in asynchronous…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Build a High-Performance Caching Proxy Server with Redis, Express, and Node.js - <a href="https://javascript.plainenglish.io/build-a-high-performance-caching-proxy-server-with-redis-express-and-node-js-481808210a58?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Monolith vs Microservices: Choosing the Right Architecture for Node.js Apps - <a href="https://medium.com/illumination/monolith-vs-microservices-choosing-the-right-architecture-for-node-js-apps-0586b8a94800?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Patel`**
+✍️ **posted by `Somendradev`**

-<blockquote>Learn how to build a high-performance caching proxy server using Node.js, Express, and Redis.
+<blockquote>When building a new Node.js application, one of the first architectural choices you’ll face is Monolith vs Microservices.
+It sounds like a…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
+The JavaScript Side Hustles That Made Me More Than a Full-Time Job - <a href="https://medium.com/codrift/the-javascript-side-hustles-that-made-me-more-than-a-full-time-job-60ef2a58f36a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Suleman Safdar`**

+<blockquote>How I Turned Simple Node.js Scripts Into Recurring Cash
+Continue reading on Codrift »</blockquote>

+<h3>2.
+Your Sports Coaching Website Doesn’t Work For You? - <a href="https://medium.com/@perstarke/your-sports-coaching-website-doesnt-work-for-you-af12cb7f5679?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Per Starke – Purpose-Driven Web Partner`**

+<blockquote>Every time I talk to coaches about their website, I hear the same frustrations.
+One that comes up again and again:
+Continue reading on Medium »</blockquote>

+<h3>3.
+Is it possible to fully customize the design according to my brand? - <a href="https://medium.com/@sujonbiswasdev/is-it-possible-to-fully-customize-the-design-according-to-my-brand-e40155b4fd8d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sujonbiswasdev`**

+<blockquote>Yes!
+Your website will be fully customized to reflect your brand.
+It will have a unique design, colors, and features that make your…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Mastering the Laravel storage:link Command in CyberPanel - <a href="https://mwira.medium.com/mastering-the-laravel-storage-link-command-in-cyberpanel-978701b2f5f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `M. Wira Ade Kusuma`**

+<blockquote>For Laravel developers leveraging the power and simplicity of CyberPanel, ensuring your application’s assets are publicly accessible is a…
+Continue reading on Medium »</blockquote>

-Building a Plugin-Based Architecture in Python for Scalable Applications - <a href="https://python.plainenglish.io/building-a-plugin-based-architecture-in-python-for-scalable-applications-798253abf8c4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Python for IoT Development: Connecting Sensors and Devices with MQTT - <a href="https://python.plainenglish.io/python-for-iot-development-connecting-sensors-and-devices-with-mqtt-8bc8a3a04bb5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>The best way to level up your Python skills is not by writing another “hello world” script, but by tackling problems that mirror…
+<blockquote>Automating the World, One Sensor at a Time
 Continue reading on Python in Plain English »</blockquote>

-<h3>2.
-Python for Blockchain Development: Writing Smart Contracts and Wallet Tools - <a href="https://python.plainenglish.io/python-for-blockchain-development-writing-smart-contracts-and-wallet-tools-d97fbff0c072?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Securing Python Applications: Encryption, Hashing, and Secrets Management - <a href="https://python.plainenglish.io/securing-python-applications-encryption-hashing-and-secrets-management-b363bbca0bfc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>Why I Stopped Just Reading About Blockchain and Finally Built Something Real
+<blockquote>Automating Security Before Hackers Automate You
 Continue reading on Python in Plain English »</blockquote>

-<h3>3.
-Python Goldmine: How I Turned Simple Scripts Into Streams of Income - <a href="https://python.plainenglish.io/python-goldmine-how-i-turned-simple-scripts-into-streams-of-income-324b23733fb1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+The Python Debugging Workflow That Finally Made Sense - <a href="https://python.plainenglish.io/the-python-debugging-workflow-that-finally-made-sense-d1697524d29f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**
+✍️ **posted by `Babar saad`**

-<blockquote>My personal roadmap from small automations to a daily side income using Python
+<blockquote>How I stopped drowning in print() statements and started using real tools
 Continue reading on Python in Plain English »</blockquote>

-<h3>4.
-React.js Performance Optimization: 10 Proven Techniques to Speed Up Your App - <a href="https://javascript.plainenglish.io/react-js-performance-optimization-10-proven-techniques-to-speed-up-your-app-fc525681e278?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gatik Rajput`**

-<blockquote>From memoization to code-splitting — practical techniques every React developer should know to boost performance and deliver a faster user…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Your Website Is Slow Because of Images — Here’s How to Fix It - <a href="https://javascript.plainenglish.io/your-website-is-slow-because-of-images-heres-how-to-fix-it-ce79aff415da?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amjad Rehman A`**

-<blockquote>Ever opened a website and left because it took forever to load?
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Redis & NextJS: Complete Mini App for Real Time Q and A - Final Post - <a href="https://medium.com/better-dev-nextjs-react/redis-nextjs-complete-mini-app-for-real-time-q-and-a-final-post-1ed166951835?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>I have implemented a live website and made the repo public so you can see the results and get the base code to play with.
-Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>